Add as a Google preferred source

 Emerging formats:

-In an era of information overload and declining trust, establishing genuine authority becomes more valuable.
+In 2026, establishing genuine authority becomes more valuable.
 Companies investing in deep, insightful thought leadership stand out from competitors recycling surface-level content.
+Such content gets cited by AI platforms, shared in private channels, and referenced in buying conversations your team will never see directly.

 Focus areas: